kisurizzz/fleet-manager/README.md

 A comprehensive fleet management web application built with Next.js 14, Firebase, and Material-UI for Belbin Travel.

+## 🌐 Live Demo

+The application is deployed and available at: [https://fleetmanager-delta.vercel.app](https://fleetmanager-delta.vercel.app)

 ## Features

 ### 🔐 Authentication System